HUMSI — Human Security Initiative

 Feb 22, 2026Minneapolis, MNEcuador

-A 16-year-old asylum-seeker from Ecuador named Sebastian was detained by ICE agents in north Minneapolis in early January and was misclassified as an unaccompanied minor.
-Instead of being sent to standard detention, he was transported to a Christian youth shelter in Michigan where the government lost track of him for over a week.
-His father and attorney worked to locate and retrieve him through legal action.
+In early January 2026, 16-year-old Sebastian, an asylum-seeker from Ecuador, was detained by ICE agents in north Minneapolis.
+He was misclassified as an unaccompanied minor and transported to a Christian youth shelter in Michigan operated by Bethany Christian Services instead of standard immigration detention.
+Federal authorities lost track of his whereabouts for over a week while his family searched for him.
+His father and attorney conducted investigative work to locate him and secured his release through legal action.